Azoyalabs/SeleneMarkets/README.md

 It has been preset with a market for trading with 2 CW20 tokens.
 The market is HEUR-HUSD, which stands for Hackaton EUR and Hackaton USD.
+The CLI contains a faucet for these 2 markets.

 ## Using the CLI